Arkarachai/pag2019_demo_keras_for_genomics/README.md

 3 Notebook shows how we perform deep learning on genomic context to predict variant calling accuracy.

-All code are free to be modified/reused with appropriate citation.
+All materials are free to be modified/reused with appropriate citation.